Efficient Federated Low Rank Matrix Recovery via Alternating GD and Minimization: A Simple Proof: Problem statement, notation, and algorithm

-\subsection{Review of AltGDmin algorithm}
+\subsection{Review of AltGDmin algorithm \cite{lrpr_gdmin}}

 AltGDmin, summarized in Algorithm \ref{gdmin}, imposes the LR constraint by factorizing the unknown matrix $\X$ as $\X = \U \B$ with $\U$ being an $n \times r$ matrix and $\B$ an $r \times q$ matrix.
-It minimizes $ f(\U,\B): = \sum_{k=1}^q \|\y_k - \U \b_k\|^2 $ as follows: \ben \item {\em Truncated spectral init:} Initialize $\U$ (explained below). \item At each iteration, update $\B$ and $\U$ as follows: \ben \item {\em Min for $\B$:} keeping $\U$ fixed, update $\B$ by solving $\min_{\B} f(\U, \B)$.
-Due to the form of the LRCS measurement model, this minimization decouples across columns, making it a cheap least squares problem of recovering $q$ different $r$ length vectors.
+It minimizes $ f(\U,\B): = \sum_{k=1}^q \|\y_k - \U \b_k\|^2 $ as follows: \ben \item {\em Truncated spectral initialization:} Initialize $\U$ (see below). \item At each iteration, update $\B$ and $\U$ as follows: \ben \item {\em Minimization for $\B$:} keeping $\U$ fixed, update $\B$ by solving $\min_{\B} f(\U, \B)$.
+Due to the form of the LRCS model, this minimization decouples across columns, making it a cheap least squares problem of recovering $q$ different $r$ length vectors.
 It is solved as $\b_k = (\A_k \U)^\dag \y_k$ for each $k \in [q]$.

 \item {\em Projected-GD for $\U$:} keeping $\B$ fixed, update $\U$ by a GD step, followed by orthonormalizing its columns: $\U^+ = QR(\U - \eta \nabla_{\U} f(\U,\B)))$.
 Here $QR(.)$ orthonormalizes the columns of its input. \een \een We initialize $\U$ by computing the top $r$ singular vectors of